top of page

 Verdict: 4/6

-Welcome to the After Life
+Welcome to After Life

 After Life was the film that skyrocketed Kore-eda to stardom and made him the household name that he is today.
-Not only did After Life showcase Kore-eda's flair for dialogue and drama to the world, it presented a film that went beyond the scope of entertainment.
+Not only did After Life showcase Kore-eda's flair for dialogue and drama to the world, but it also presented a film that went beyond the scope of entertainment.

-It is a philosophical thought experiment which we all can relate to.
+It is a philosophical thought experiment that we all can relate to.
 Death is inevitable.
 When it catches up with us, do we want to recall the fleeting moments of happiness, or was it all an illusion?

 The Background that Built After Life